ryanrolds/screeps-bot-choreographer/README.md

 * React and distribute compounds with a focus on "upgrade" boost
 * Explore rooms and store notes in memory
 * Haulers managed by PID controller
-* Scheduler & Processes
+* Scheduler & Processes & Threads
 * Message bus w/ topics for IPC
-* Event streams
+* Event streams w/ consumers
 * Automatic expansion and base building
 * HUD